Let’s expand on Push vs. Pull marketing.

-I know I was ten because I was at a remedial school for two years for kids who had learning difficulties (dyslexic traits).
+I know I was ten because I was at a remedial school for two years for kids who had learning difficulties (dyslexic and ADHD traits).
 And that series of books pulled at me like the magical tree pulled at Joe, Franny and Beth.

 The metaphor of a secret garden is powerful because it makes the idea of an invisible force pulling and tugging at someone more accessible.

 For J.J.
 Abrams, his “secret garden” is the mystery box (nicely articulated in this TED talk).
 Same concept.
 The pull of an unseen mystery.
 Of a different (better) world.